Life After Surgery: Embracing New Adventures and Challenges

 Jun 13, 2010 1:40 am

 Yes, I think that's the way things work - "click" and you're back on the road to recovery.
 I got really depressed over the holidays at the end of last year, starting with Thanksgiving (usually one of my favorites).
-Then I realized it was the 5 year anniversary of my former husband's re-marriage.
+Then I realized it was the 5-year anniversary of my former husband's remarriage.
 He left me after my cancer treatment, and never touched me again after a temporary colostomy was placed in 2003.
-Getting the permanent one in Feb 2009 seemed like no big deal at the time, but months later it hit me and I didn't want to get out of bed, even to take care of my dogs or do stuff with my son (he's 20).
+Getting the permanent one in February 2009 seemed like no big deal at the time, but months later it hit me and I didn't want to get out of bed, even to take care of my dogs or do stuff with my son (he's 20).
 April was a dark month, beautiful sunny San Diego, but not for me.
 Exhausted, fatigued, uninterested - then I was hospitalized with a large GI bleed and found out I'd been anemic for a long time anyway.

 That hospitalization renewed my gratitude for the good days and I got enough energy back to finish the school semester and would have graduated except for one class - missed the final - had to take an Incomplete.
 It didn't get me down, though.
-It "clicked" that living is beter than graduating
+It "clicked" that living is better than graduating

 Login to see image